 As a mental health specialist with Doctors Without Borders/Médecins Sans Frontières (MSF) your work may support people suffering from post-traumatic stress related to a conflict situation or natural disaster, with victims of sexual violence, or with people being treated for HIV/AIDS and/or tuberculosis.
 Of primary importance will be your capacity to recruit, train, and supervise locally hired mental health workers, and to adapt tools to local cultural needs/contexts and to changing circumstances in the field.

-Individuals currently licensed to practice as clinical social workers, clinical psychologists (PhD level), psychiatric nurses, or psychiatrists may apply to work with MSF as a mental health specialist.
+Individuals currently licensed to practice as psychiatrists, clinical psychologists (PhD level), psychiatric nurses, or clinical social workers may apply to work with MSF as a mental health specialist.
 Other licensed mental health professionals (at Master's or Doctorate level) will be considered on a case-by-case basis.

 - Must meet general requirements